substancelab/docgraph/README.md

 ## Operation

 The Docker container runs `docma build` every minute, looking for files in `/home/app/documents`, outputting the generated site in `/home/app/results`.

+### Assumptions

+The examples here assume...

+- That port 2222 is forwarded to port 22 on the container
+- The private key is present at `docker/ssh/keys/app`
+- The source documents are available in ~/source

+### SSH access

+SSH access is available for the app user.
+A default public key is installed, and using the corresponding private key SSH access can be gained:

+    $ ssh app@localhost -p 2222 -i docker/ssh/keys/app

+Every new build of the container includes a new, unique host key.
+Automated scripts need to take this into account and refresh their host key if it has changed.

+### Synchronizing documents

+Using rsync to keep the list of documents synchronized is recommended:

+    $ rsync --archive --delete --recursive -e 'ssh -p 2222 -i docker/ssh/keys/app' ~/source/ app@localhost:~/documents/

+This keeps the documents in the container synchronized with the documents in ~/source, deleting any files from the destination that may have been deleted on the source, uploading all updated files.